-New research helps predict susceptibility to Burkitt lymphomaDecember 11th, 2012 in Diseases, Conditions, Syndromes
+New research helps predict susceptibility to Burkitt lymphomaDecember 11, 2012 in Medicine & Health / Diseases, Conditions, Syndromes

 New research, presented this morning at the 54th Annual Meeting of the American Society of Hematology (ASH), has identified important associations between Plasmodium falciparum (Pf) malaria and endemic Burkitt Lymphoma (eBL) that may help researchers identify young children who are more susceptible to eBL.